Captain Underpants and the Terrifying Return of Tippy Tinkletrousers: Plot

-This causes the police to accuse Principal Krupp of causing Kipper and his friends' insanity.
-Despite the fact that no charges were pressed, everyone blamed him anyway, which eventually results in him permanently losing his job.
-Tippy then time travels four years back in the future, thinking that kids five years ago were weird.
+Kipper and his friends are sent to an insane asylum, and Principal Krupp is accused of causing the four boys's insanity.
+Despite the fact that no charges were pressed, everyone blames him anyway, which eventually results in him permanently losing his job.
+Tippy then time travels four years into the future.
 However, as Mr. Krupp was hypnotized to become Captain Underpants when George and Harold were in the 4th grade, a paradox happens, and a universe is created where Captain Underpants never existed.

-Tippy arrives in the present only to find out all that remains of Earth is a flaming and devastated wasteland (caused by Dr. Diaper's Laser-Matic 2000) and dominated by dead talking toilets and giant evil zombie nerds (because the boy whose mother thinks he talks crazy tells Tippy everything).
+Tippy returns to the present, only to find out all that remains of Earth is a flaming and devastated wasteland, dominated by dead talking toilets and giant evil zombie nerds.
 Tippy realises that he has to go back again and save Earth.
-However, Tippy immediately presumably gets squashed by George and Harold, who are now giant zombie nerds (from the Rapid Evil Growth Juice).
+However, before Tippy can do so, he is immediately presumably crushed by George and Harold, who are now giant zombie nerds (from the Rapid Evil Growth Juice).
 What remains left of Tippy is a red squishy stain, appearing to be blood.